 Construction surveys are largely the same as a site-planning survey where it will accomplish the same goal of marking it out where the site improvement is to be placed on the property.
 This may be done by marking paint and flags as simple markers in the process.
 The markers are usually placed slightly larger than the actual project is to be so that when the foundation is dug, the markers will remain firmly in place.

-A topographic map can be useful for many instances such as:
+A topographic map can be useful for: